 Muisbosskerm was the first – the original open-air restaurant – when they opened their doors in 1986.
 Wait, let’s rephrase – there are no doors.

-Muisbosskerm is essentially a shelter built from a certain kind of shrub called ‘muisbos’ by the native herdsman that used to migrate to pasture and water depending on the season.
+Muisbosskerm is located on the West Coast Way Wild Route and is essentially a shelter built from a certain kind of shrub called ‘muisbos’ by the native herdsman that used to migrate to pasture and water depending on the season.

 It’s a family business and has been the brain-child of the Turner family since the beginning.
 This means that they have been trading for 30 years.